eik-lib/website/docs/server.md

 ## Customized setup

 The Eik service builds upon [Fastify](https://www.fastify.io/) and is in addition to being a standalone server also exposed as a Fastify plugin.
-This make it extremelly felxible and easy to set up a custom Eik service.
+This makes it extremely flexible and easy to set up a custom Eik service.

 Example of a custom server using the sink for Google Cloud Storage and extending the HTTP API with custom ready checks: